LinkCordApp/.github/profile/README.md

 The free centralized solution for all your link in bio needs.
 - Create a custom profile
 - Add your social media links

-and share it for the whole world to see.
+- Share it for the whole world to see.